 EIGHT TYPES OF WASTE

-DOWNTIME is an acronym for identifying types of waste that occur in almost every business.
-It provides a framework for you to identify specific instances of eight types of waste in your own business:
+Downtime is an acronym for identifying types of waste that occur in almost every business.
+It provides a framework to identify specific instances of the following eight types of waste.

 Defects – a common waste that includes defects in purchases as well as your own products and processes.
 Defects can result in rework, excess scrap, delays, warranty claims, subsequent remedial work and ultimately the loss of customers and reputation.